Aoi-hosizora/ParallelProgrammingLab/README.md

 # ParallelProgrammingLab

 + 2020 SCUT Parallel Programming Experiment and Final Project (with bad-smell and unoptimized code)
-+ 2022 SCUT Parallel and Distributed Computing Experiment (in progress)
++ 2022 SCUT Parallel and Distributed Computing Experiment

 ### Contents (2020)